spencerhochberg/polefx/control/web_app/adjust.md

 General display settings.

-- Brightness
+- Brightness - pole display brightness
-- Autoplay Timer (seconds)
+- Autoplay Timer (seconds) - interval of automatically changing patterns
-- Match Mode Active
+- Match Mode Active - forces the hue of all the patterns to be constant.
+This is an easy way to make everything look cohesive while displaying arbitrary patterns.
-- Match Mode Color
+- Match Mode Color - the color for all the patterns if match mode is active

 <img src="/assets/server/adjustsettings.png" alt="Adjust settings" width="500">